Preventing Infection After Bone and Marrow Transplant

 Thorough hand washing is crucial, especially during the first 6 months after your BMT or while taking immunosuppressive medicines.
 Wash your hands with antimicrobial (antibacterial) soap and warm water.

-The use of hygienic hand rubs (hand sanitizer) is recommended when you are outside your home, if soap and warm water are not available.
-(Keep in mind that these hand sanitizers do not prevent gastrointestinal bacterial infections, such as C diff.)
+The use of hygienic hand rubs (hand sanitizer) is recommended when you are outside your home if soap and warm water are not available.
+(Keep in mind that these hand sanitizers do not prevent transmission of the bacteria responsible for causing C diff. colitis.)

 Handwashing is necessary:

 - Before eating.